Grand Gawith Gatherings & the Value of Family Reunions

 The Grand Gawith Reunions:

-My name is Leah, and I grew up on the beautiful coasts of Cape Town.
+My name is Leah, and I grew up on the beautiful coast of Cape Town.
 My family has always been passionate about travelling, so every school holiday meant a different destination… with one exception.
 The bi-annual Grand Gawith Reunion.
-My mum comes from a rather large family and is the third of four daughters.
-Her sisters live between the UK and Australia, but every second year for as long as I remember, the whole family would come together to celebrate Christmas in South Africa together.
+My mum comes from a large family and is the third of four daughters.
+Her sisters live between the UK and Australia, but every second year for as long as I remember, the whole family would come together to celebrate Christmas in South Africa.
 There were 19 of us then.
 Without fail, we would load the car up to the brim, pile ourselves in, and make the great journey to the breathtaking mountains of the Drakensberg.

 Building lasting connections:

-These experiences are also what forged the connection I share with my aunts and cousins today.
+These experiences forged the connections I still share with my aunts and cousins today.
 I am a true believer of the fact that family holidays have the power to shape who we are and build lasting bonds with our relatives.
 If, like me, you come from a large troop of extended family, getting everyone together can be a real challenge, but failing to do so leaves you with a contact list of relatives whom you’ve never really known.
 This has always been one of the greatest parts of the Grand Gawith Reunions.
 Preparations for the next encounter start two years prior, at the current reunion, and the determination of my mother and her sisters is nothing short of admirable.

-The Grand Gawith Reunions were actually one of the primary reasons I joined Party Houses.
-Looking over the listings of fabulous houses and estates, I thought fondly back on all of those unforgettable memories and felt excited at the prospect of helping other families to find places that would allow them to build memories like mine.
+The Grand Gawith Reunions were one of the primary reasons I joined Party Houses.
+Looking over the listings of fabulous houses and estates, I thought fondly back on all of those unforgettable memories and felt excited at the prospect of helping other families find places that would allow them to build memories like mine.
 You don’t really need to have a specific reason for a family reunion, in my opinion.
 We have typically centred ours around Christmas and weddings, though this is only because we all live on opposite ends of the earth.
 The way I see it, if you can get everyone under one roof… why wouldn’t you?

 A personal touch: